chhiara/git-annex-tutorial/README.md

    bash: newfile.txt: Permission denied
 ```

 If we unlock it, the file can be modified and we can commit the new changes.
-Once the changes are committed the file is again locked.
+Once the changes are committed, the file is again locked.
 ```shell
 $ git annex unlock newfile.txt
   unlock newfile.txt ok